pdee/pdee/doc/commands-python-mode.rst

 py-end-of-string
 ----------------
-Go to end of string at point, return position.
+Go to end of string at point if any, if successful return position.

-Takes the result of (syntax-ppss)

 py--string-fence-delete-spaces
 ------------------------------